Terry Bowden

-Terry Wilson Bowden (/ˈbaʊdən/; born February 24, 1956) is a former American college football coach.
+Terry Wilson Bowden (/ˈbaʊdən/; born February 25, 1956) is a former American college football coach and current arena football coach who is the head coach of the Monroe Greenheads.
 He was most recently the head football coach at the University of Louisiana at Monroe, a position he held until the conclusion of the 2023 season.
 Bowden was the head football coach at Salem University (1983–1985), Samford University (1987–1992), Auburn University (1993–1998), the University of North Alabama (2009–2011), and the University of Akron (2012–2018).
 He is a son of former Florida State University head football coach Bobby Bowden and a brother of Tommy Bowden, former head football coach at Clemson University, and Jeff Bowden, the former offensive coordinator at Florida State.

 Education

 Bowden attended and played football for West Virginia University, where he was a member of Phi Kappa Psi fraternity, and graduated magna cum laude with a degree in accounting.
 His father, Bobby Bowden, was the Mountaineers' head coach until 1975, and Bowden lettered twice as a running back for his father's successor, Frank Cignetti, Sr. In addition to post-graduate work at Oxford University, Bowden also received his Juris Doctor degree from Florida State University College of Law in 1982 and a master's in athletic leadership from Clemson in 2021.